 I got news Sunday of the sudden, unexpected death of Auckland, NZ radio programmer Tim Homer at the age of 43.
 Tim was just getting started in radio when I got to my first appointed programming job at 89FM in Gisborne, NZ.
 (For all the angst I had about walking away from radio to teach, that was only the second scariest thing I ever did.
 Taking a job in a town I’d never been to and putting all my stuff on a boat was the scariest.)

 When I got to 89FM Tim was only 20; in fact, at 25 I was the oldest member of the regular air staff, save a retiree who did a Sunday afternoon oldies program.
 I was charged with trying to corral the raw enthusiasm that the airstaff had and channel it into making darned good radio.
 It’s not that the station wasn’t successful; it had been previously recognized at that country’s Mobil Radio Awards as the best provincial station in the nation.
-What I needed to do was focus the sound a little bit – you know, explain concept of “target audience” and such – and get the needle moving.
+What I needed to do was focus the sound a little bit – you know, explain the concept of “target audience” and such – and get the needle moving.

 We moved it well.
 The station claimed the Mobil prize in both 1995 and 1996, the two award years covering my time there.
 Tim, along with the rest of the staff, helped to create memorable promos and commercials that helped make the stuff between the records entertaining as well.
 While we weren’t a rated market per se, we did callout research that showed us a pretty darned solid #1.
 (Gisborne had something like 12 stations serving a town of 30,000, and our shares approached the 40-50 range.)
 I was the most liked and least liked air personality in town, per the same survey.
 I’m still proud of that distinction.
 (The actual anniversary of me starting there is later this month; by that time I’ll see if I can scare up some airchecks.
 In the meantime, I do have the station composite that won the Mobil award in 1995 available.)

-The challenge I gave myself as a programmer was to learn local music.
+The challenge I gave myself as a programmer was to learn New Zealand pop music.
 When I got there, I knew of Crowded House, and… that’s about it.
 I set up a Selector category for “Kiwi music” and made sure we featured the country’s own every hour.
 (This wasn’t purely for my education; when I got to Gisborne, unemployment was running around 30% or so, and I was a foreigner coming and taking a high-profile job.
 I needed to assimilate and embrace the culture in every way that I could.)
 I was happy to learn a lot of new music.
-Before I left NZ to come back to Chicago radio, I grabbed a collection of Kiwi music for my collection, and some still get played some 20-plus years later.
+Before I left NZ to come back to Chicago radio, I grabbed a collection of Kiwi music for my collection, and some still get played in my car some 20-plus years later.

 Among the songs of note, as I think of them: